Calculators

 AMS2488

-AMS2487 and AMS2488 cover anodizing on titanium and are still in review by the SAE.
-Anoplex is watching for their release.
-In the meantime, Metalast offers a technical bulletin that describes techniques for anodizing titanium and controlling the color: Titanium Anodizing.
+AMS2487 and AMS2488 cover anodizing on titanium and are still in review by the SAE at this time.
+In the meantime, Metalast offers a technical bulletin that describes techniques for anodizing titanium and controlling the color.
 This technical white paper should help purchasers and suppliers develop specifications and test plans.